Police Mistakes That Can Lead to a DWI Acquittal in Minneapolis

 There are three different exercises that make up the standardized field sobriety tests: the one-leg stand, the horizontal nystagmus eye test, and the walk-and-turn.
 There are important conditions that must be met for these tests to be accurate.
 For example, the walk-and-turn test must occur on flat ground.
 The failure to perform these tests in a reasonable way makes the results inaccurate at best.

 There are other potential issues with field sobriety testing as well.
 Often, other factors outside of intoxication can trigger a failure.
 For example, a person with physical disabilities might be unable to complete the one-leg stand exercise.
 An officer that fails to take these issues into account could result in an inaccurate result.

-Improper Collection of Blood Tests
+Improper Collection of Blood Tests in Minneapolis

 While breath testing is the most common method for obtaining a BAC result, there are other avenues available for securing a driver’s BAC reading.
 The other two options include blood or urine samples.
 There are different rules related to collecting these samples compared to breath testing.
 This is because the law considers blood and urine testing to be more invasive compared to breath tests.